software-tools-books/js4ds/_en/oop.md

 ```
 {: title="src/oop/protocol.js"}

-- Has extra state (`this.hasEgg`)
+`Penguin` has some extra state (the variable `this.hasEgg`),
-  - Calls parent constructor before setting this up
+and calls its parent's constructor before setting this up.
-- Doesn't override the default behavior for `foraging`
+It doesn't override the default behavior for `foraging`,
-- Extends the default behavior for `mating`
+but it extends the default behavior for `mating`
-- Replaces the default behavior for `nesting`
+and completely replaces the default behavior for `nesting`.

-- Result of some runs:
+Here are the results of watching one penguin for four seasons:

 ```js
 const bird = new Penguin()